 There are easily over half a million people who search for ways to earn some extra cash during the holidays.
 It’s always a good time of the year to have that extra income source.
 You can never do too much for underprivileged children, or homeless shelters at this time.
 And I know my children’s Christmas list is miles long, despite the fact I try my best to teach them what the true meaning of the holidays truly is, I still enjoy buying them a ton and seeing them open their gifts on Christmas morning.
 Whether it be gifts for the kids, warm clothing for the ones who need it most, or children’s homes, that extra cash is a nice thing to have for the season.
 Ok, and maybe it’s for those amazing winter boots and matching sweater.
 No judging here.

-Although many seek the extra holiday shifts in retail stores or shipping companies, others create their own source of income by utilizing their talents and social media.
-Here are some creative ways to make some extra holiday cash:
+Although many seek extra shifts in retail stores or shipping companies, others create their own source of income by utilizing their talents and social media.
+Here are some creative ways to make some extra cash:

 Sell a wacky service and Monetize your skills.
 That’s right.
 Any wacky service will do.!
 Fiverr.com allows users to sell and buy services for $5.
 It’s one of the trendiest ways to make a quick buck.
 The best advice?
 Since you’re only going to make $5 a pop, sell a service that you can provide easily and quickly.
 Once you build up some good reviews of your work, the website allows you to upgrade your offerings and charge more than $5.

 Start NOW.
 Earn NOW.
 Good luck and Happiest of days to you!
 For a full listing of ways to make extra money, click here

 Written by Angela Christu.
 Happy Momtrepreneur.
-Author and Hemp Advocate.
+Author and Nutrition Advocate.